Crouch End Festival Chorus: Film and TV

 CEFC features on a number of original film soundtracks including The Awakening (2011) Prince Caspian (2008), and Rocketman (2019) as well as in music composed for the BBC's classic sci-fi series Dr Who.
 Composers Hans Zimmer and Ennio Morricone have both booked CEFC to perform in live concerts of their music.

 Recordings

 The choir has made recordings of Bach's St John Passion and Britten's Saint Nicolas and A Ceremony of Carols, conducted by David Temple.
 They have also recorded Parry's Judith, conducted by William Vann.

-The choir has credits on more than one hundred CDs including albums by Lesley Garrett, Katherine Jenkins, Alfie Boe, and Kate Royal, and by rock and pop artists Travis, The Divine Comedy, Robbie Williams, Ray Davies, and Noel Gallagher's High Flying Birds.
-Ray Davies' The Kinks Choral Collection featuring CEFC reached the UK top 30 best-selling albums in 2009 and Noel Gallagher's High Flying Birds achieved the top spot in the Official UK Chart in 2011.
+The choir has credits on more than one hundred CDs including albums by Lesley Garrett, Katherine Jenkins, Alfie Boe, and Kate Royal, and by rock and pop artists Travis, the Divine Comedy, Robbie Williams, Ray Davies, and Noel Gallagher's High Flying Birds.
+Ray Davies' The Kinks Choral Collection featuring CEFC reached the UK top 30 best-selling albums in 2009 and Noel Gallagher's High Flying Birds achieved the top spot on the Official UK Chart in 2011.